Death Race

 The inciting incident occurs at 12 minutes when Masked intruder murders Jensen's wife and frames him for the crime.
 Jensen is convicted and sentenced to Terminal Island prison..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Jensen agrees to race as "Frankenstein" after Hennessey threatens his daughter.
+This illustrates the protagonist's commitment to Jensen agrees to race as "Frankenstein" after Hennessey threatens his daughter.
 He chooses to enter the Death Race world to protect his child., moving from reaction to action.

 The Collapse moment at 77 minutes (73% through) represents the emotional nadir.
 Here, Lists (crew member) is killed by guards.
 Coach is also killed.
 Jensen loses his support system and mentors - the "whiff of death" arrives for his allies., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.